Continuation of the T-80BVM saga

 Earlier this year I covered the implementation of a variety of new things on batches of newly made T-80BVM tanks.
 A new Combat Approved - "Военная Приёмка" episode dedicated towards the T-80BVM has provided further footage, which expands on some previously covered topics centred around the tank.

 This episode featured closeups of several improvements made to the T-80BVM.
 One of the more interesting showcases was the anti-drone/top-attack cage.
-As stated in an earlier blog post (Combat experience application to newest batch of T-80BVM tanks), the cage uses gabled protective plates, which are hollow.
+As stated in an earlier blog post (Combat experience application to the newest batch of T-80BVM tanks), the cage uses gabled protective plates, which are hollow.
 Also, the new cage uses 2 hinge mounted panels, which use a steel mesh material as a solution to stop threats from above.

 Close-up view of the gabled plates